5 Key Trends for Business Analytics in 2016

 *Blog image by Jakub Szepietowski

-Becoming a data-driven organisation, and creating a culture of data-driven decision making is now at the heart of most business strategy.
+Becoming a data-driven organization, and creating a culture of data-driven decision making is now at the heart of most business strategy.
 The technology and techniques driving the value and impact of business data are increasing in number, availability and accessibility.
 So where will the focus be shifting in 2016 if businesses are going to stay ahead in the analytics game?
 We've picked out 5 key trends to watch out for...

 1. The Rise of Agile Analytics

 The era of back-breaking, slow-moving data projects is ending.
 2016 will see an increased shift towards an agile analytics approach.
 In contrast to a large-scale project, agile analytics involves rapid prototyping where businesses can learn and test their analytics solutions as they go.
-These sprints require little upfront investment and can be modelled and shaped to adapt to the organisation's needs as they evolve.
+These sprints require little upfront investment and can be modelled and shaped to adapt to the organization's needs as they evolve.
 They also accelerate user-adoption by allowing business users to hone their set of technical skills as they go, rather than shifting their ways of working suddenly.
 Find out more about this trend.

 2. Data Governance becomes Business Strategy

 According to Gartner, by 2017 most business users and analysts will have self-service tools to prepare data for analysis and visualisation.
-These tools are empowering business users to access integrated data from across the organisation, to interrogate and unlock insights from it proactively, without relying on IT.
+These tools are empowering business users to access integrated data from across the organization, to interrogate and unlock insights from it proactively, without relying on IT.

 But with great power comes great responsibility.
-This means organisations need to rethink their data landscape.
+This means organizations need to rethink their data landscape.
 How can they create a framework that collects, stores and grants self-service analysis while ensuring governance?
 The continued development of solutions such as Alteryx and smart data warehouse technology will be a key facilitator in this space.
 Find out more about this trend.